 Diagnostic Medical Sonography, also called ultrasonography or sonography, is a diagnostic medical procedure that uses high frequency sound waves (ultrasound) to produce dynamic visual images of organs, tissues, or blood flow inside the body.
 This procedure is often referred to as a sonogram or ultrasound scan.

 This specialization emphasizes the physics, technology, instrumentation, sectional anatomy, and pathologies common in MRI and CT.
 Upon completion of the program students are prepared to challenge the national registry examinations offered by The American Registry of Radiologic Technologists.
 Technologists employed in these specialty areas will be supervised by a board certified radiologist, but will be afforded a greater amount of responsibility and independence in the performance of their duties.

 Radiation Therapy is an important part of today's health care field.
 It involves the use of high energy x-rays, gamma rays, or fast particles such as electrons or protons for the treatment of cancer.
 The radiation is given in this manner so cancer cells will die from the injuries they encounter while normal tissues repair themselves in the time between one treatment and the next.
 Those working in this specialty field usually have extensive contact with patients as a typical care plan involves 15-40 different treatments over the course of the therapy.

-Applications for fall 2015 class will be available September 2014.
+Applications for the fall 2015 class became available September 2014.
 The deadline to submit will be January 31, 2015.
 The applications can be accessed from the individual specialization web page.